KauzClay/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

 You must create a class with the same name on all three of the clusters, but the configuration of each class will be different.
 The `ClassClaim` refers to classes by name.
-The fact that the class name remains consistent is what allows for the `ClassClaim`, which the application development teams create, to remain unchanged as they are promoted across the clusters.
+The fact that the class name remains consistent is what allows for the `ClassClaim`, which the application development team creates, to remain unchanged as it is promoted across the clusters.

+To create the class:

 1. Configure a `ClusterInstanceClass` for the `iterate` cluster by creating a file named `postgres.class.iterate-cluster.yaml` with the following contents: